unexpectedpanda/mobydump/README.md

     pip install numpy pandas requests
     ```

-No matter which version you use, you need to set up your MobyHames API key.
+No matter which version you use, you need to set up your MobyGames API key.
 To do so,
 complete the following steps:

 1. Create a file named `.env` in the same folder MobyDump is in.